wycliff/MyApplication/README.md

 ## Additional Notes
 - Unit testing: Write unit tests using JUnit Jupiter and MockK for critical parts of the codebase to ensure functionality and catch bugs early.
+- Logging: Utilize Timber for efficient and customizable logging to aid in debugging and monitoring.
 - Location services: Leverage built-in Google Play Services Location APIs for efficient and accurate location-based services.
-- Logging: Utilize Timber for efficient and customizable logging to aid in debugging and monitoring.
+Location updates occur every 5 to 10 seconds.
+A new request for the weather is made in the event of a significant change in location and upon certain lifecycle changes in the application.
+The location utilised is accurate up to 3 decimal places from the LocationCallback of the FusedLocation API.

 Thank you for taking the time to consider this project!
 If you have any questions or feedback, feel free to contact me.